About Martina Famos, Counselor and Author

 Professional experience and approach

-I studied and took my diploma in Individual psychology, also called Adlerian psychology, at a private Swiss Institution (AFI).
+I studied and obtained my diploma in Individual psychology, also called Adlerian psychology, at a private Swiss Institution (AFI).
 I always work with the principles and theories of Alfred Adler, and include Adlerian methods such as the counseling concept of Rudolf Dreikurs, the art of encouragement by Theo Schoenaker, the REBT therapy methods by A. Ellis, the purpose of emotions by G. McKay and D. Dinkmeyer, the GPI Coaching by U. Bärtschi, Jane Nelsen's positive discipline techniques, and the STEP theory (Systemisches Training für Eltern und Pädagogen).

 Adlerian psychology is a cognitive and holistic depth theory that considers linkages between behavior and achieved end-results and what conclusion and meaning the client takes from it in terms of their social environment, themselves, and a universal context.
 Go to the Alfred Adler page describing the foundational principle of Adlerian psychology.